prisma/prisma/docs/telemetry.md

 - Versions of Prisma tools
 - Project metadata

-_Project metadata_ refers to information about your Prisma schema, used CLI commands or usage of certain features in the Photon API.
-The Prisma schema itself is never submitted, but only meta information _about_ it, e.g. whether your schema contains enums or how many models are in the schema.
+_Project metadata_ includes your Prisma schema, used CLI commands or usage of certain features in the Photon API.
+Note that the connection details of any of your data sources will be obscured in the error report.

 Here's a list of information that is **never** containted in an error report:

 - User credentials (keys, secrets, passwords, ...)
 - Database connection details (IP, port, database name, ...)
-- Your Prisma schema

 ## Why is data collected?